Eucile/brain-pickings/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
 It will be launched on firebase as a mock-up of the online newsletter, [Brain Pickings](https://www.brainpickings.org/)(original site) using TypeScript, angular components and any new tools I uncover in the weeks ahead.

-## Blue Print
+## Current Structure

-1. The program will feature a main article section that will be informed by a TypeScript model/database to come.
+1. [TO REVISIT] The program features a main article section that I would like to be informed by a database, but currently I am not sure how to pass content that includes multiple html elements and unique composition into a firebase argument.
+I initially had it feeding from the database but for now, it is hard-coded as a placeholder.
+I will revisit this feature once I know how to do pass all media properly.

-2. [Done] The program will feature a sidebar that will contain multiple components, many feeding off of the central database.
+2. [DONE] The program features a sidebar that contains multiple components, three of them successfully feed off the central firebase database.

-3. [Done] The first component in the sidebar will be a donation section.
-It does not change or require a constructor, so it will likely be hard-coded and styled within its own component for now.
+3. [DONE] The first component in the sidebar is a donation section.
+It does not change or require a constructor, so it is hard-coded and styled within its own component.

-4. [Mostly Done] The second component contains two newsletter forms.
+4. [DONE] The second component contains the newsletter form.
 Again, these do not update with new information so they will be hard-coded and composed in their own space.

-5. The third component in the sidebar is an About and Contact section.
+5. [TO ADD] The third component in the sidebar is an About and Contact section.
 These will only provide external hyperlinks so will be managed with hard code.

-6. The fourth sidebar component is an "Also" section that directs users to other additional media on the website, I may implement some routing in this section.
+6. [TO ADD] The fourth sidebar component is an "Also" section that directs users to other additional media on the website, I may implement some routing in this section just to practice routing.

-7. The fifth component is an archive section that will include a search feature and pipe.
-I don't have access to the database and am not sure currently how to implement this part but it will be styled and composed as its own component until it works.

-8. [Mostly Done] The sixth sidebar component is a "Favorite Reads" section.
+7. [DONE] The sixth sidebar component is a "Favorite Reads" section.
 This is also a data-informed list that previews the most popular articles up-to-date.
-Images and titles will have routing.
+It is successfully retrieving its contents via a firebase list.

-9. [Mostly Done] "Labors of Love" is the ninth component that will feature hand-drawn charts and references to a selection of more articles chosen by the owner.
+8. [DONE] "Labors of Love" is the ninth component that also draws from another list in the database.

-10. [Most Done] Another component is the logo banner at the top.
-This contains animation and styling that I will explore in the future.
+9. [TO REVISIT] Another component is the logo banner at the top.
+This contains animation and styling that I would like to explore in the future but it does not seem necessary for this week's emphasis on Angular.

-11. The last component will comprise the footer section.
-It will be hard-coded and arranged as needed.
+10. [DONE] The last component is the footer section, which is static.

 ### Technologies and Resources